softwareCobbler/luceedebug/readme.md

 -javaagent:/abspath/to/luceedebug.jar=jdwpHost=localhost,jdwpPort=9999,debugHost=0.0.0.0,debugPort=10000,jarPath=/abspath/to/luceedebug.jar
 ```

-Most java devs will be familiar with the `agentlib` part.
-We need JDWP running, listening on a socket on localhost. luceedebug will attach to JDWP over a socket, running from within the same JVM.
-It stays attached for the life of the JVM.

-Note that JDWP `address` and luceedebug's `jdwpHost`/`jdwpPort` must match.
+* `agentlib`: Configures JDWP, which is the lower-level Java debugging protocol that the luceedebug agent connects with.
+(Note: The VS Code debugger connects to the _luceedebug_ agent, not JDWP, so JDWP/`agentlib` usually doesn't need to be modified/customized.)
+  * `address`: Leave this as `localhost:9999`, unless you have a compelling reason to change it (e.g., if some other service is already listening on port 9999).
+  * All other arguments should be used verbatim unless you have a compelling reason to change them.
+* `javaagent`: Configures the luceedebug agent, itself.
+  * `/abspath/to/luceedebug.jar` (the first token in the `javaagent`): The absolute path by which your server can find the luceedebug agent library.
+You must change this to match your environment.
+  * `jdwpHost`/`jdwpPort`: The luceedebug agent connects to JDWP via this host/port.
+These values must match those in `agentlib`'s `address`.

-The `debugPort` and `debugHost` options are the host/port that the VS Code debugger attaches to.
-Note that JDWP can usually listen on localhost (the connection to JDWP from luceedebug is a loopback connection).
+  * `debugHost`/`debugPort`: These configure the host/port that the VS Code debugger attaches to.

+    Set this to the interface on which you want the debugger to listen.
+In non-docker environments, this would be the IP address of a particular interface.

-If Lucee is running in a docker container, the `debugHost` must be `0.0.0.0`.
-However, be careful not to do this on a publicly-accessible, unprotected server, as you could expose the debugger to the public (which would be a major security vulnerability).
+    If Lucee is running in a docker container, the `debugHost` _must_ be `0.0.0.0` (i.e., "listen on all interfaces").
+However, be careful not to use this value on a publicly-accessible, unprotected server, as you could expose the debugger to the public (which would be a major security vulnerability).

-The `jarPath` argument is the absolute path to the luceedebug.jar file.
-Unfortunately we have to say its name twice!
-One tells the JVM which jar to use as a java agent, the second is an argument to the java agent about where to find the jar it will load debugging instrumentation from.
+  * `jarPath`: This value must be identical to the first token in the `javaagent` arguments.
+Unfortunately, we have to specify the path twice!
+One tells the JVM which jar to use as a java agent, the second is an argument specifying from where the java agent will load debugging instrumentation.

     (There didn't seem to be an immediately obvious way to pull the name of "the current" jar file from an agent's `premain`, but maybe it's just been overlooked.
 If you know let us know!)

 ### VS Code luceedebug Debugger Extension